Sophie Bennett

 Sophie Maude Bennett (born February 6, 1989) is a Canadian actress, singer, dancer, producer, director, and project manager.
 She is best known for her role as Stevie Lake #1 on the Australian television series The Saddle Club.

 Career

 The Saddle Club

 In 2000, at the age of 11, Bennett moved to Australia for six months after being cast as Stevie Lake #1 in "The Saddle Club".
-During the show's sporadic run, Bennett has released four albums with her co-stars under the name The Saddle Club, all of which have made the Australian charts with two earning "Gold" status.
+During the show's sporadic run, Bennett has released four albums with her co-stars under the name The Saddle Club, all of which made the Australian charts with two earning "Gold" status.

 Bennett and other cast members performed The Saddle Club Arena Show on horseback during the Sydney Royal Easter Show in 2004 at the Sydney SuperDome.